netsys-lab/scion-rains/docs/auth-arch/README.md

 <a id="sec-formal"/></a>
 ## Formal Model and Verification

 The design of security protocols that meet expected properties is notoriously difficult, because of the complex interactions between parties and rapid exploration of state spaces that cannot be exhausted by hand.
 To this end, we formally modeled the NewDlg protocol (the most important among all) with a state-of-the-art theorem prover, [Tamarin](https://tamarin-prover.github.io), and successfully verified the claimed security properties.
+Unsurprisingly, the co-design with a formal model did help us identify latent flaws in our early hand-crafted protocol, e.g., the lack of necessary certificate verification by the parent zone.

+Note that the modeling and verification of such a protocol already require a significant amount of effort, as also suggested by the design of similar protocols (e.g., the certificate registration process in [[ARPKI]](#ARPKI).
+The formal analysis of all protocols pertinent to our authentication architecture goes beyond the scope of this project, and we leave this for future work.

 Please refer to [this note](tamarin/README.md) for more detail.

 <a id="sec-prototype"/></a>
 ## Prototype Implementation